willjos/AR-business-cards-frontend/README.md

 ```
 git clone https://github.com/willjos/AR-business-cards-frontend.git
 ```
-2. Make a local.properties file in the project
+2. Make a local.properties file in the project.
 This should be within the android folder.

+Alternatively, in a terminal from the root directory(macOS and linux), enter the following:
 ```
 touch android/local.properties
 ```